 Rocky Mountain Wood Tick

-Appropriately named, the Rocky Mountain Wood tick is found predominantly in states with the Rocky Mountains, and is typically found in shrubs, lightly wooded areas, and grassland.
-It is a known vector of Rocky Mountain spotted fever and tularemia.
+Appropriately named, the Rocky Mountain Wood tick (Dermacentor andersoni) is found predominantly in states with the Rocky Mountains, and is typically found in shrubs, lightly wooded areas, and grasslands.
+As with its close cousin, the American Dog tick (Dermacentor variabilis), it is a known vector of Rocky Mountain Spotted Fever, Tularemia, and Anaplasmosis; as well as Colorado Tick Fever and Tick Paralysis in both humans and pets.
 Adult ticks feed primarily on large mammals, while larvae and nymphs feed on small rodents.
 Adult stage ticks are the ones primarily associated with pathogen transmission to humans.
 Wood ticks typically take two to three years to complete their life cycle.

-The Rocky Mountain Wood tick (Dermacentor andersoni) has a similar appearance to the American dog tick but can be distinguished by its bright red, tear drop shaped body.
+The Rocky Mountain Wood tick (Dermacentor andersoni) has a similar appearance to the American Dog tick but can be distinguished by its bright reddish, tear drop shaped body (Dog ticks are more dark brown).
 Females will have a white colored shield and males will have gray and white spots on their body.

 They are primarily located in the Rocky Mountain States of Nebraska, South Dakota, Arizona, New Mexico, and California.
 Lower elevations will typically lead to high population densities.